-Recent changes include Pruning methods that were altered after the 2017 harvest moving from Guyot single to Guyot mixed.
+Recent changes include the altering of pruning methods after the 2017 harvest moving from Guyot single to Guyot mixed.

 In the Cellar

 Consulting winemaker Jean-Claude Berrouet assists the team.
-He brings years of experience including 40 years at Petrus in Bordeaux and Dominus Estate in California.
-Changes include use of thermo-regulated concrete tanks.
-They’re presently used for alcoholic fermentation, a very traditional method.
-The plan is to use smaller capacity stainless steel vats for increased precision with regard to temperature, maceration length, etc. Over time they may be phased out.
+He brings years of experience including forty years at Petrus in Bordeaux and Dominus Estate in California.
+Changes include use of thermo-regulated concrete tanks for alcoholic fermentation, a very traditional method.
+The plan is to use smaller capacity stainless steel vats for increased precision with regard to temperature, maceration length, etc. However over time they may phase them out.
 Use of large wood casks is also under experimentation for malolactic fermentation.

 Grapes from each parcel are vinified separately.
 After the second fermentation (malolactic) is complete, they taste all lots and select the best, blending them for their premium wine, Château de Sales.
-The wine goes into four types of barrels for aging: new, one, two, and three-year old Bordeaux barrels.
-Wine in each barrel is tasted during a 12-month period to ascertain how it’s evolving.
-During this time the decision to continue or stop aging in oak is made.
+The wine goes into four types of Bordeaux barrels for aging: new, one, two, and three year old.
+Each barrel is tasted during a twelve month period to ascertain how it’s evolving.
+During this time the decision to continue or stop oak aging is made.
 Once stopped, the wine goes back into concrete tanks for fining before bottling.
-Time frame from fermentation to bottling is about 18-months, depending on the vintage characteristics.
+Time frame from fermentation to bottling is about eighteen months, depending on vintage characteristics.

-For the 2017 vintage, usage of new oak was increase to 15% (previously only 5%).
-They don’t want oakier notes in the wine but increased complexity and overall quality while keeping the style round, fruity and elegant.
+For the 2017 vintage, new oak use was increase to 15% (previously only 5%).
+They don’t want oakier notes in the wine but increased complexity and overall quality while keeping the style round, fruity, and elegant.

 Grapes not selected for the grand vin go into their second label, Château Chantalouette.
 Interestingly a law passed in 2000 prohibited wineries from using a completely separate name for second wines.
-Having a different name caused confusion among consumers who were not able to identify such a wine with the primary Château.
-But if the second brand was copyrighted before 1983, you could continue using it.
-Thus Chantalouette lives on.
-It was copyrighted in 1973 by one of the forward-thinking great grandfathers.
+Apparently a different name caused confusion among consumers who could not identify such a wine with the primary Château.
+But if the second brand was copyrighted before 1983, continued use was fine.
+It just so happens Chantalouette lives on- it was copyrighted in 1973 by one of the forward-thinking great grandfathers of the family.

-Aging of Château Chantalouette is different — both tanks and barrels are used.
-30% of the 2017 vintage went into used barrels with the remainder in stainless tanks to keep optimal fruit expression and produce a different style of wine from the grand vin.
-Chantalouette is a wine for immediate delight.
+Aging of Château Chantalouette is different including both tanks and barrels.
+30% of the 2017 vintage went into used barrels with the remainder in stainless tanks for optimal fruit expression and to produce a style of wine different from the grand vin.
+Chantalouette is for immediate delight.

-Cherry, blue and blackberry with soft spice and bay laurel, the palate is fresh, acidity relatively low, and tannins silky.
+Cherry, blueberry and blackberry with soft spice and bay laurel aromas, the palate is fresh, acidity relatively low, and tannins silky.
 A round mouth feel with a tactile sense of aliveness and north of medium body.
 So elegant at this young age – wow!
-78.5% Merlot, 12.5% Cabernet Sauvignon, 9% Cabernet Franc
+This is a 78.5% Merlot, 12.5% Cabernet Sauvignon, and 9% Cabernet Franc blend.

 Château de Sales Pomerol 2015

-This wine was lighter in color than the other two yet more substantial.
-It’s a dual-fruit-personality wine of red cherry and less ripe blackberry that displays superior balance and faint cinnamon oak hints.
+This wine was lighter in color than the others yet substantial.
+Red cherry and less ripe blackberry aromas, the wine displays superior balance and faint cinnamon oak hints.
 The tannins are drying yet polished.
 While drinkable now, this wine has an acid-tannin structure that will carry it into the future.
-It certainly has a seductive appeal yet my gut tells me to wait several years and it will share its true glory.
-82% Merlot, 9% both Cabernet Franc and Sauvignon
+It could seduce you into drinking now yet my gut tells me to wait several years when the wine will share its true glory.
+This is blend is 82% Merlot, 9% Cabernet Franc, and 9% Cabernet Sauvignon.

 Château de Sales Pomerol 2010

 Showing beautifully, intense cherry, blackberry and prune aromas are intoxicatingly delicious.
 The overall balance of fruit, acidity and tannins is remarkable.
-It does have tannins yet they are chewy-rich and plush.
-The highlight is the spicy pine and touch of savory; it adds a thought-provoking complexity to this elegant yet serious wine.
-82.5% Merlot, 12.5% Cabernet Franc, 5% Cabernet Sauvignon
+Tannins are present yet they are chewy-rich and plush.
+The highlight is spicy pine and a savory touch; it adds thought-provoking complexity to this elegant yet serious wine.
+Primarily Merlot (82.5%) with 12.5% Cabernet Franc, and 5% Cabernet Sauvignon.

-These are great examples showing that wines dominated by Merlot can provide pleasure in youth yet age for years.
+These are fabulous examples showing wines dominated by Merlot can provide pleasure in youth yet age for years.
 Château de Sales is definitely a producer to watch!

-A special thank you to Marjorie Voriot, Oenotourisme Manager, for her help with historical facts.
+A special thank you to Oenotourisme Manager Marjorie Voriot, for her assistance with historical facts.